Maece97/EDPOA/README.md

 ### Lecture 8

 - **Event Processing Design Patterns**
 - **Single-Event Processing**: The Transaction Postprocessing service employs this pattern when it filters the content of the transactions before passing them on to the Fraud Detection workflow.
 - **Processing with Local State**: The Fraud Preprocessing service follows this pattern to enable windowed aggregations of the transaction stream
-  - **Processing with External Lookup (Stream-Table Join)**: The Transaction Preprocessing Service follows this pattern by including exchange rates from a third party API as well as the card status from our own card service.
+- **Processing with External Lookup (Stream-Table Join)**: The Transaction Preprocessing Service follows this pattern by including exchange rates from a third-party API and the card status from our card service.
 [ADR: Use Caching in Transaction Preprocessing](doc/architecture/decisions/0009-use-caching-in-preprocessing.md)
 - **Schema Registry-aware Avro Serdes**: Our system uses Schema Registry-aware Avro Serdes in order to share the Transaction class which is used by multiple services within our system.
 The usage of Avro and its trade-offs are discussed further within the [topology description](doc/topologies.md).
 We thereby implement the Event (De-)Serializer pattern and the Data Contract pattern.
 - **Event Processor Types**
-  - **Event Router**: This processor is implemented in the Transaction Preprocessing service where we select the transactions from our cards.
+- **Event Router**: This processor is implemented in the Transaction Preprocessing service, where we select the transactions from our cards.
-  - **Content Filter**: Is implemented in the Transaction Postprocessing where we filter unneccessary fields.
+- **Content Filter**: Is implemented in the Transaction Postprocessing, where we filter unnecessary fields.
-  - **Event Translator**: Is used in the Transaction Preprocessing where we standardize the amount to USD.
+- **Event Translator**: Is used in the Transaction Preprocessing, where we standardize the amount to USD.

 ### Lecture 9

 - **KStreams, KTables, Global KTables**: See [topology description](doc/topologies.md).
 - **Interactive queries**: See [topology description](doc/topologies.md).

 ### Lecture 10